Osteopathic Foundation, Charity Ball provide $39K to Enid Community Clinic

 “Now, maybe more than ever in light of the pandemic, there is a need for people without insurance and without financial resources to have access to quality healthcare,” she said.
 “I urge people to support the effort by attending the Charity Ball or making a financial gift to the clinic.
 People can also support the event by donating an item to be auctioned that evening.”

-The Enid Charity Ball Committee is comprised of committee chairs, Kristy Skidmore and Chelsea Bugg; auction chair, Ivy Epps; and ommittee members, April Davis, Todd Earl, Ryan and Kristi Fossett, Brooke Jackson, Tiffany Lack, Anita Luetkemeyer, Jana Sawicki, and Mindy Shimanek.
+The Enid Charity Ball Committee is comprised of committee chairs, Kristy Skidmore and Chelsea Bugg; auction chair, Ivy Epps; committee members, April Davis, Todd Earl, Ryan and Kristi Fossett, Brooke Jackson, Tiffany Lack, Anita Luetkemeyer, Jana Sawicki and Mindy Shimanek.

-For more information about how you can be a part of Enid Charity Ball, contact Luetkemeyer at anita.luetkemeyer@gmail.com or call (580) 234-6071.
+For more information about how you can be a part of Enid Charity Ball contact Luetkemeyer at anita.luetkemey er@gmail.com or call (580) 234-6071.

 Commented